grafana/agent/docs/developer/release/README.md

   - don't update the `release` branch
   - don't publish in github as latest release
   - don't update deployment tools or helm charts

-# Release Cycle

-A typical release cycle is to have a Release Candidate published for at least 48 hours followed by a Stable Release.
-0 or more Patch Releases may occur between the Stable Release and the creation of the next Release Candidate.